dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/python-models.md

 </File>

-At present, Python functions defined in one dbt model cannot be imported and reused in other models.
-See the section below, ["Code reuse"](#code-reuse), for the patterns we're considering.
+At present, Python functions defined in one dbt model can't be imported and reused in other models.
+See the ["Code reuse"](#code-reuse) section for the potential patterns we're considering.

 ### Using PyPI packages

+You can also define functions that depend on third-party packages, so long as those packages are installed and available to the Python runtime on your data platform.
+See notes on "Installing Packages" for [specific data warehouses](#specific-data-warehouses).

-You can also define functions that depend on installed packages.
-In this example, we use the `holidays` package to determine if a given date fell on a holiday in France.
-For simplicity and consistency across platforms, the code below uses the Pandas API.
+In this example, we use the `holidays` package to determine if a given date is a holiday in France.
+For simplicity and consistency across platforms, the code below uses the pandas API.
 The exact syntax, and the need to refactor for multi-node processing, still varies.

 <WHCode>